nhgritctran/PheTK/docs/phecode-module.md

 - `icd_version`: ICD mapping version, "US", "WHO", or "custom" (str, default: "US")
 - `phecode_map_file_path`: Path to custom phecode mapping table (str, optional)
 - `output_file_path`: Path for output TSV file (str, optional)
+- `engine`: Backend used for the ICD→phecode join and aggregation, `"duckdb"` or `"polars"` (str, default: `"duckdb"`). `"duckdb"` uses a streaming, spill-capable pipeline with a configurable memory ceiling, which keeps memory bounded on large cohorts. `"polars"` runs fully in-memory and is typically a bit faster when the working set comfortably fits in RAM.
+- `memory_limit`: DuckDB memory ceiling, e.g. `"10GB"` (str, optional).
+Only used when `engine="duckdb"`.
+Defaults to ~90% of currently available RAM when not provided.

 ### Notebook Example
 ```python